Tom Murphy Player Props: Mariners vs. Angels

 - Murphy hit .303 with two doubles, a home run and eight walks.

-- Murphy reached base via a hit in seven of 14 games last season (50.0%), including multiple hits in 21.4% of those games (three of them).
+- Murphy got a hit in 50.0% of his 14 games last season, with multiple hits in 21.4% of those contests.

 - Murphy had an RBI in one of 14 games last year.